-- 1. As part of the initiatives to curb the spread of COVID-19 and taking into consideration of safety and well-being members of the Company, the 27th AGM of the Company will be held on a fully virtual basis via live streaming and online meeting platform. - 2.
-Shareholders/proxy(ies) will not be allowed to attend the 27th AGM in person on the day of the meeting.
-Shareholders are to attend, speak (including posing questions to the Board via real time submission of typed texts) and vote (collectively, "participate") remotely at the 27th AGM via the Remote Participation and Voting facilities ("RPV") provided by Tricor Investor & Issuing House Services Sdn.
-Bhd. ("Tricor") via its TIIH Online website at https://tiih.online.
-Please follow the Procedures for RPV in the Administrative Guide. - 3.
-A member of the Company entitled to attend and vote at the AGM via RPV is entitled to appoint a proxy/proxies, to attend and vote instead of him.
-A proxy may but need not be a member of the Company and need not be an advocate, an approved company auditor or a person appointed by the Registrar of Companies. - 4.
-A member shall be entitled to appoint not more than two (2) proxies to attend and vote at the same AGM. - 5.
-Where a member appoints more than one (1) proxy, the appointments shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - 6.
-If the appointer is a corporation, the Form of Proxy must be executed under its Common Seal or under the hand of an officer or attorney duly authorised. - 7.
-Where a member is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), as defined under the Securities Industry (Central Depositories) Act, 1991 there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 8.
-A proxy appointed to attend and vote in the AGM of the Company shall have the same rights as the member to speak at the AGM. - 9.
-A member who has appointed a proxy or attorney or authorised representative to attend, participate, speak and vote at the AGM via RPV must request his/her proxy to register himself/herself for RPV at TIIH online website at https://tiih.online.
-Please follow the Procedures for RPV in the Administrative Guide. - 10.
-The appointment of a proxy may be made in a hard copy form or by electronic means in the following manner and must be received by the Company not less than forty-eight (48) hours before the time appointed for holding the AGM or adjourned general meeting at which the person named in the appointment proposes to vote:
+- 1. A member of the Company entitled to be present and vote at the meeting is entitled to appoint a proxy/proxies, to attend and vote instead of him.
+A proxy may but need not be a member of the Company and need not be an advocate, an approved company auditor or a person appointed by the Registrar of Companies. - 2.
+A member shall be entitled to appoint not more than two (2) proxies to attend and vote at the same meeting. - 3.
+Where a member appoints more than one (1) proxy, the appointments shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - 4.
+If the appointer is a corporation, the Form of Proxy must be executed under its Common Seal or under the hand of an officer or attorney duly authorised. - 5.
+Where a member is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), as defined under the Securities Industry (Central Depositories) Act, 1991 there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 6.
+A proxy appointed to attend and vote in a meeting of the Company shall have the same rights as the member to speak at the meeting. - 7.
+The duly completed Form of Proxy must be deposited at the registered office of the Company at Acclime Corporate Services Sdn Bhd, Level 5, Tower 8, Avenue 5, Horizon 2, Bangsar South City, 59200 Kuala Lumpur not less than twenty-four (24) hours before the time for holding the meeting or any adjournment thereof.
+Provided that in the event the Member(s) duly executes the form of proxy but does not name any proxy, such member(s) shall be deemed to have appointed the Chairman of the meeting as his/their proxy.